efwoods/VTA/README.md

-# How to operate and customize your own chatbot!
+# How to operate and customize your own chatbot

 ## Setup
 To begin: